 On the same day, Lundy informed his brother he had "bumped up" his and his wife's life insurance policy from $200,000 to $500,000 in the weeks before the deaths.

 He explicitly said it was not a "motive" for murder and his lawyer David Hislop, QC, suggested it was to cover the liability of their new Hawkes Bay winery venture.

-Witnesses this morning also gave evidence of the severe financial pressure Christine Lundy felt at the time of her death.
+Witnesses yesterday also gave evidence of the severe financial pressure Christine Lundy felt at the time of her death.

 Her sister-in-law Maria Norrelle said the defendant had been trying to secure investment in the vineyard but people - including an uncle in Queensland - had pulled out.

 "The last time I remember it being discussed was late at night.
 Mark mentioned that Christine wasn't sleeping well but he wasn't worried about it," Ms Norrelle said.